wocodes/monilog-api-old/README.md

 <p>This is the official API for Monilog Finance Manager.
 Monilog enables you monitor/log your finances on daily, weekly, monthly and annual basis.
-The path to wealth entials proper finance management.</p>
+The path to wealth entails proper finance management.</p>

 ### Contributors